Neighbourhood shopping centres in Montreal: Baie d'Urfé

-Plaza Baie d'Urfé

-Plaza Baie d'Urfé is a small strip mall located in Baie d'Urfé, Quebec, Canada on 90 Morgan Street across from Quebec Autoroute 20.
-The shopping centre is currently owned by First Capital Realty and is anchored by Provigo.
-It opened in 1967 but was destroyed by a fire 1980.
+Plaza Baie d'Urfé is a small strip mall located in Baie d'Urfé, Quebec, Canada, on 90 Morgan Street across from Quebec Autoroute 20.
+The shopping centre is currently owned by First Capital Realty and is anchored by Maxi.
+It opened in 1967 but was destroyed by a fire in 1980.
 It was rebuilt and reopened in 1981.

 Beaconsfield

-Beaconsfield

-Centre commercial Beaconsfield is a small indoor shopping mall (one of the smallest in the West Island) located in Beaconsfield, Quebec, Canada on 50 St. Charles Blvd. across from Quebec Autoroute 20.
+Centre commercial Beaconsfield is a small indoor shopping mall (one of the smallest in the West Island) located in Beaconsfield, Quebec, Canada, on 50 St. Charles Blvd. across from Quebec Autoroute 20.
 The anchor of this mall is a Metro Plus.

-It was completed in April 1961 by Ivanhoe Corporation.